Anomalous dimension and quasinormal modes of flavor branes: Introduction

 Recently, the D3/D7 setup has been adjusted phenomenologically by considering a running anomalous dimension $\gamma$ for the condensate of quarks, using an effective description of a dilaton profile \cite{BitaghsirFadafan:2019ofb}.
 Interestingly, it supports hybrid compact stars with quark cores, see a recent review of holographic neutron stars \cite{Jarvinen:2021jbd}.
 The running of $\gamma$ allows us to describe the chiral symmetry restoration transition away from the deconfined phase of massive quarks.
 This transition occurs for the scalar dual to the chiral condensate when it violates the Brietenlohner Freedman (BF) bound \cite{BF}.
 The running of $\gamma$ could be controlled in the model by the derivative of it at the point that BF bound violates.

-Now the question is how QNMs change because of the anomalus dimension of the scalar field in this bottom up D3D7 setup?
-First we mention that studying the UV free gauge theories with a matter in the fundamental representation shows a conformal window in the parameter space of $N_c$ and $N_f$ which flows to a CFT in the IR.
+Such D3/D7 setups are dulal to QCD-like gauge theories so that we consider $SU(N_c)$ Yang-Mills theory coupled to $N_f$ Dirac fermions transforming in the fundamental representation.
+Then the theory can be studied in the plane of $(N_c,N_f)$.
+The effective dilaton profile provides a free parameter to explore this plane.
+These QCD-like theories correspond to the UV free gauge theories with a matter in the fundamental representation.
+Interestingly, they show a conformal window in the parameter space of $N_c$ and $N_f$ which flows to a CFT in the IR.
 In the quenched limit, one treats $x=\frac{N_f}{N_c}$ as a continuous parameter and finds the window at $x_c<x<11/2$.
 At $x=11/2$, the beta function vanishes at one loop which can be studied perturbatively.
 However, studying the lower edge of the window is hard so different methods have been considered \cite{DiPietro:2020jne}.
 At critical $x_c$, the IR conformal theory is replaced by one with chiral symmetry breaking in the IR with a mass gap.
 When the anomalous dimension of quark condensate hits order one, the chiral symmetry breaking is triggered in these theories.
 It is expected that below $x_c$ the theory shows walking behavior where over the long range of energy the coupling constant varies slowly.
 One should notice that lattice methods do not show a perfect agreement on the value of $x_c$ \cite{DeGrand:2015zxa, Hasenfratz:2019dpr}.
-Holography is a helpful tool, in this case, \cite{Kutasov:2012uq, Jarvinen:2011qe, Alvares:2012kr, Jarvinen:2015qaa}.
-The spectrum of walking gauge theories has been studied in \cite{Alho:2013dka, BitaghsirFadafan:2018efw}, too.
-We hope our study helps to understand better such gauge theories.
+As a useful tool, we use the AdS/CFT correspondence to study such QCD-like gauge theories.
+Using this new approach, the Veneziano limit and the walking regime have been studied in \cite{Kutasov:2012uq, Jarvinen:2011qe, Alvares:2012kr, Jarvinen:2015qaa}, and \cite{Alho:2013dka, BitaghsirFadafan:2018efw}, respectively.
+In this study, we are going to use the adapted D3D7 with the dilaton profile to investigate the related physics of QCD-like gauge theories.